How To Choose A Company Name (2019 Update)

 It is important to note that a company name is not the same as a business name.
 A company name is a legal name such as ‘LawPath Operations Pty Ltd’, which appears on all official documents.
 A company name can be different to your business name, examples include sole traders using their own name or the company name showing the name of a partnership, a proprietary limited company or an incorporated association.
 A business name is the name commonly used by your business and customers.
 An example of this would be for example ‘LawPath’.

-First of all, it is necessary to determine if your company name is accessible.
+First of all, it is necessary to determine if your company name is available.
 Use LawPath’s Name Search tool, which is based on ASIC’s Identical Names Check facility, to confirm whether the name is available for registration.

 For more information, check out our previous guide on ‘How to Check If My Company Name is Available?’.